Williloo/sus1531/README.md

 ### 🐭 2.1.
 Task

-This iteration is designed as a warm-up to help you setup your project, learn Git and project management practises (see Marking Criteria), and understand how your team works together.
+This iteration is designed as a warm-up to help you setup your project, learn Git and project management practices (see Marking Criteria), and understand how your team works together.

 In this iteration, you are expected to:
 1. Write stub code for the basic functionality of Toohak.
 The basic functionality is defined in the interface section below.
     * A stub is a function declaration and sample return value (see example below). **Do NOT write the implementation** for the stubbed functions.
 That is for the next iteration.
 In this iteration you are just focusing on setting up your function declarations and getting familiar with Git.
     * Each team member must stub **AT LEAST 1** function each.
     * Function stub locations should be inside files specified in the interface section below.
-    * Return values should match the interface table below (see example below).
+    * Return values should exactly match the interface table below (see example below).
 ```javascript
 // Sample stub for the authLoginV1 function
 // Return stub value matches table below